Our other visitor guides

 Address:1 Sublime Point Road

 Address:84 Railway Parade

 Phone: 02 4784 3625

-Quidditas gallery is home to the art of Colin Parker, best known for his figurative oils of outback Australia - he captures the red dust harshness and the singular isolation indicative of middle Australia.
-He is also recognised for his most successful series: Paris In The Snow.
+Let's begin with the Gallery, home to the art of Colin Parker, who is best known for his figurative oils of outback Australia.
+He captures the red dust harshness and, we feel portrays the deep isolation indicative of middle Australia.
+He is also recognised for his most successful series: Paris In the Snow.

-The gallery shop is an extension of the exhibitions - clothing, jewellery, and tableware are sourced from around the world and you won't find these and other items outside the doors of Quidditas.
-Unusual French tableware, with an amusing and functional design, was such a temptation for us.
-Jewellery or the more common term "bling" are all the rage, but the baubles at Quidditas are beyond extraordinary.
-Gorgeous crocheted Turkish jewellery exceeds even our jaded expectation.
+The gallery shop is an extension of the exhibitions – clothing, jewellery, and tableware are sourced from around the world and you won't find these and other items outside the doors of Quidditas.
+Unusual French tableware with an amusing and functional design was such a temptation for us.
+Jewellery or the more common term 'bling' are all the rage, but the baubles at Quidditas are beyond extraordinary.
+Gorgeous crocheted Turkish jewellery exceeds even our jaded expectations.

 Address:87 Railway Parade